 Banff and Lake Louise is 100 per cent unique as a ski destination.
 One of the last wild places on earth, Banff National Park is a protected setting where development has been largely held at bay, and nature has been maintained in its true form.
 Banff and Lake Louise is home to three incredible ski resorts, all unique, and all easily accessible from any accommodation in the area.

-When our famous “champagne powder” starts to fall, the ski and snowboard scene comes alive in Banff National Park like nowhere else in the country.
-With a total of 7,700 acres of skiable terrain between Banff’s Mount Norquay, Sunshine Village and Lake Louise Ski Resort, and runs that range from easy slopes for beginners to big mountain bowls, there is truly something for everyone.
+When our famous fluffy powder starts to fall, the ski and snowboard scene comes alive in Banff National Park like nowhere else in the country.
+With a total of 7,748 acres of skiable terrain between Banff Sunshine, Lake Louise Ski Resort, and Mount Norquay, and runs that range from easy slopes for beginners to big mountain bowls, there is truly something for everyone.

-Banff Sunshine Village: Home to the longest non-glacier ski season in Canada with a seven-month season that stretches from early November until late May.
+Banff Sunshine Village: Home to the longest non-glacial ski season in Canada with a seven-month season that stretches from early November until late May.
 Sunshine can receive up to nine metres (30 feet) of snow in a season and the village’s altitude of 7,200 feet ensures the snow stays light and dry.
-Sunshine Mountain Lodge is Banff National Park’s only on-resort accommodation.
+Sunshine Mountain Lodge is Banff National Park’s only ski-in/ski-out accommodation.

 Lake Louise Ski Resort: Voted as the #1 Ski Resort in Canada three years in a row, Lake Louise Ski Resort is known for its spectacular scenery and versatile terrain.
 With over 4,200 acres spread across four mountain faces, Lake Louise is also one of the largest ski resorts in North America.